 2. Submit Anonymous Health Questions for Physician Review

-When you have a potential health concern and want reliable medical advice without a virtual visit, you can ask questions online.
+You can ask questions online when you have a potential health concern and want reliable medical advice without a virtual visit.
 But before you start asking, verify whether the site you’re using provides answers from licensed, practicing physicians.

-Using an online medical question-and-answer tool, you can submit anonymous questions about your health at any time, day or night.
+Using an online medical question-and-answer tool, you can submit anonymous questions about your health anytime, day or night.
 A licensed doctor will review your inquiry and associated information and respond within hours of submission.
 Some tools place no limit on the number of questions you can ask, and you’ll receive an expert answer to each one.

 If the answering physician believes you need a virtual visit for a more extensive evaluation, they recommend you schedule one.
-If the care provider thinks you should schedule an in-person visit with a specialist, the same idea applies.
+The same idea applies if the care provider thinks you should schedule an in-person visit with a specialist.
 But if your health concern may require immediate care, the answering doctor will urge you to visit an emergency medical facility as soon as possible.

 3. Peruse an Online Library of Doctor-Answered Health Questions